 Patagonia is suing the government over the safety of public lands.
-Nike is helping its athletes of their non-public passions be it social or otherwise.
+Nike is helping its athletes with their non-public passions, be it social or otherwise.
 Dick’s Sporting Goods modified its rules about gun income, after but some other mass taking pictures.
 Starbucks is operating to address racial bias.

 How to discover what subjects.